-For projects with unavoidable adverse functional impacts greater than 0.10 acre to wetlands or greater than 0.03 acre of streams, the complete application would include a statement describing: how, if required, the compensatory mitigation requirement would be satisfied (either through the purchase of mitigation credits from an approved mitigation bank or "in lieu fee" provider, or through permittee responsible mitigation); or explaining why the project-specific adverse effects are no more than minimal or how the project would result in a net increase in aquatic resource functions and services and why compensatory mitigation should not be required.
-As an alternative, the prospective permittee could submit a conceptual or detailed mitigation plan.
-If the applicant proposes permittee responsible mitigation, the application would not be considered complete until the Corps receives an acceptable permittee responsible mitigation plan.
+For projects with unavoidable adverse functional impacts greater than 0.10 acre to wetlands or greater than 0.03 acre of streams, the complete application will include a statement describing: how, if required, the compensatory mitigation requirement will be satisfied (either through the purchase of mitigation credits from an approved mitigation bank or "in lieu fee" provider, or through permittee responsible mitigation); or explaining why the project-specific adverse effects are no more than minimal and why compensatory mitigation should not be required.
+As an alternative, the prospective permittee may submit a conceptual or detailed mitigation plan.
+If the applicant proposes permittee responsible mitigation, the application will not be considered complete until the Corps receives an acceptable permittee responsible mitigation plan.